BrandonTang89/AutoCite/README.md

 - Website title is found through URL if it is not listed in the page title
 - I may have a bad understanding of how the citation should be formatted
 - the CLI version only supports Chicago formatting style
+- Some citations are just generally wonky
+- Some webpages are encoded and won't work with AutoCite

 Thus, AutoCite is still not as good as a manual citation job.
 However, if you were looking for perfect citations, you wouldn't be looking for an automated batch citation tool :)